just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Data-Map-App.rst

     <p>Data sources can be included and used in App Inventor apps in 3 different ways:
     </p><ol><li>By manually constructing lists of data: This is good for small amounts of data, but not a good option if there is a lot of data.</li>
     <li>By uploading data files into the Media section: This is a good option for larger amounts of data, especially if you can find a file that has the data you need already in it.
-      </li><li>By using a web API to read in the data: This is a good option if the data changes frequently.
+      </li><li>By using a web <span class="hover vocab yui-wk-div" data-id='API'>API</span> to read in the data: This is a good option if the data changes frequently.
       </li></ol>

     Often a single data source does not contain the necessary data to draw a conclusion.
 It may be required to combine data from a variety of sources to formulate a conclusion.
 This app uses 2 data files which are already uploaded into the app template in its Media section.
 The first data file is a <a href="https://en.wikipedia.org/wiki/Comma-separated_values" target="_blank">Comma-Separated-Values (CSV) file</a>.
 Any spreadsheet in Excel or Google Sheets can be saved as a .csv file which just has the text separated by commas, which is a great format for importing into App Inventor.
 The .csv file in this app contains state data from the <a href="https://www.cdc.gov/nchs/pressroom/stats_of_the_states.htm" target="_blank">Center for Disease Control (CDC)</a> that includes data about each state's population, non-insured rate, firearms death rates, drug overdose death rates, and a URL for state information at the CDC website.

     <p>
-      The second file, <a href="https://docs.google.com/document/d/18zBz7OfIgiDXdhe8JWMQhHyxCRsrUbLsfjE2oGpbFEM/edit?usp=sharing" target="_blank">us_states.geojson</a>, loads in the polygon shapes of each state to overlay on the map so that we can click on them. <a href="http://geojson.org/" target="_blank">GeoJSON</a> (pronounced geo-jay-sun) is a standard agreed-upon format for geographical information used on the web and in data files. <a href="https://www.json.org/">JSON (Javascript Object Notation)</a> is a general format that describes features and values for any object that many web servers use to communicate and store data.
-If you open this <a href="https://docs.google.com/document/d/18zBz7OfIgiDXdhe8JWMQhHyxCRsrUbLsfjE2oGpbFEM/edit?usp=sharing" target="_blank">us_states.geojson</a> file, you'll see that it has a set of latitude and longitude pairs that describe the points of the polygon to draw each of the state shapes.
+      The second file, <a href="https://docs.google.com/document/d/18zBz7OfIgiDXdhe8JWMQhHyxCRsrUbLsfjE2oGpbFEM/edit?usp=sharing" target="_blank">us_states.<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span></a>, loads in the polygon shapes of each state to overlay on the map so that we can click on them. <a href="http://<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span>.org/" target="_blank"><span class="hover vocab yui-wk-div" data-id='GeoJSON'>GeoJSON</span></a> (pronounced geo-jay-sun) is a standard agreed-upon format for geographical information used on the web and in data files. <a href="https://www.<span class="hover vocab yui-wk-div" data-id='json'>json</span>.org/"><span class="hover vocab yui-wk-div" data-id='JSON'>JSON</span> (Javascript Object Notation)</a> is a general format that describes features and values for any object that many web servers use to communicate and store data.
+If you open this <a href="https://docs.google.com/document/d/18zBz7OfIgiDXdhe8JWMQhHyxCRsrUbLsfjE2oGpbFEM/edit?usp=sharing" target="_blank">us_states.<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span></a> file, you'll see that it has a set of latitude and longitude pairs that describe the points of the polygon to draw each of the state shapes.
-    You can create your own geojson files at <a href="http://geojson.io" target="_blank">http://geojson.io</a> and find free public ones online for example at <a href="https://geojson-maps.ash.ms/" target="_blank">https://geojson-maps.ash.ms/</a>.
+    You can create your own <span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span> files at <a href="http://<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span>.io" target="_blank">http://<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span>.io</a> and find free public ones online for example at <a href="https://<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span>-maps.ash.ms/" target="_blank">https://<span class="hover vocab yui-wk-div" data-id='geojson'>geojson</span>-maps.ash.ms/</a>.
     </p>
     <p>APIs are very useful for real-time data that changes frequently.
-In the projects for this app, you can use the OpenWeatherMap API to read in and display weather data for each state.
+In the projects for this app, you can use the OpenWeatherMap <span class="hover vocab yui-wk-div" data-id='API'>API</span> to read in and display weather data for each state.
 Here’s a list of different public APIs that you can use in apps: <a href="https://github.com/toddmotto/public-apis">https://github.com/toddmotto/public-apis</a>.</p>
     <p>Using and processing data sets in programs can have certain challenges.
-For example, the data may be incomplete or invalid or it may not have been entered in a uniform way with variations in spelling and capitalization.  <b>Cleaning data</b> is a process that makes the data uniform without changing its meaning, for example, replacing all equivalent abbreviations, spellings, and capitalizations with the same word.
+For example, the data may be incomplete or invalid or it may not have been entered in a uniform way with variations in spelling and capitalization.  <b><span class="hover vocab yui-wk-div" data-id='Cleaning data'>Cleaning data</span></b> is a process that makes the data uniform without changing its meaning, for example, replacing all equivalent abbreviations, spellings, and capitalizations with the same word.
 Sometimes data translation and transformation is necessary to convert data from one format to another.
 When data is transformed using tools and programs, patterns can emerge, allowing us to gain insight and knowledge.
 More complex data operations such as clustering similar data or categorizing and labeling data can also help us to gain knowledge.
 However, the ability to process data depends on the capabilities of the users and their tools.

     </p><h3>Tutorial</h3>
     <p>Start App Inventor with <a href="http://ai2.appinventor.mit.edu/?repo=templates.appinventor.mit.edu/trincoll/csp/unit7/templates/DataMap/DataMapTemplate.asc" target="_blank">Data Map App Template</a>.
 Once the project opens use Save As to rename your project.